-It’s important to remember that food intolerances aren’t the same as food allergies.
-An allergy is an immediate, and often severe, immune response to a food that can be life-threatening.16, 17 It’s important to know the difference and above all to consult your GP if you think you might have an allergy or be intolerant.
+It's important to remember that food intolerances aren't the same as food allergies.
+An allergy is an immediate, and often severe, immune response to a food that can be life-threatening.16, 17 It's important to know the difference and above all to consult your GP if you think you might have an allergy or be intolerant.
 In terms of what you can do now, a good starting point is to make sure your diet is healthy and that you consume a good amount of probiotic and prebiotic fibres from both foods and daily supplements.
-If you’re interested in learning more about the gut and probiotics, then head over to our Gut Health advice centre for more information.
+If you're interested in learning more about the gut, Select Digestion from the Your health menu above.

 1Hannigan, G. D., Meisel, J. S., Tyldsley, A. S., et al. (2015).
 The Human Skin Double-Stranded DNA Virome: Topographical and Temporal Diversity, Genetic Enrichment, and Dynamic Associations with the Host Microbiome, mBio, 06(05)

 2Guarner, F., and Malagelada, J-R. (2003).
 Gut flora in health and disease, The Lancet, 361(9356)

 3Thursby, E., and Juge, N. (2017).
 Introduction to the human gut microbiota, Biochemical Journal, 474(11)